hoisie/twitterstream/Readme.md

 Changes from TwitterStream:

     * No JSON serialization by default.
-Move work to a different thread (with func handler).   https://github.com/araddon/httpstream/blob/c11036066b49469f835905370dbd7d39b5aa3c69/stream.go#L157

     * remove httplib.go, use generic request